By Bro. Peter Dimond, O.S.B.

 “Emerging from that trap in 1998 was like taking off a pair of borrowed spectacles that had lent a distorted view to everything else.
 Once cast aside, things returned to their true perspective.
 It is not a secret that I have changed my views and I am glad you have drawn public attention to it.
 I may still be wrong about many things, just as you may.
 My views are as good as the reasons I advance for them, no better.”

 15 years is quite a long time to hold such an illogical position, which anyone with faith and who considers deeply should at least suspect as not making sense.
 For instance, if everyone without exception who believed that John Paul II was the pope should be considered a schismatic, then the adherents of antipopes during the Great Western Schism would also have to have been considered schismatic.
 But some of them are canonized saints.
 Further, if everyone without exception who believed that John Paul II was the pope should be considered a schismatic, then the same is true of everyone who recognized Paul VI and John XXIII, which is clearly ridiculous.
 The “logical rigor” of these arguments, which demonstrate the illogical fallacy at the heart of his former position, didn’t faze Daly for 15 years.
-And now this same man has the audacity to declare others not fit to write on these matters – rather than simply focusing on trying to refute their arguments.
+Yet, this same man has the audacity to declare others not fit to write on these matters, rather than simply focusing on trying to refute their arguments.
 Again, it’s just a bad joke.

-During this long period of time, Daly was also was affiliated with a priest named Fr.
-Egregyi, who held (and still may hold) the laughable position that one may lawfully travel around the world administering sacraments, but that it would be a violation of canon law to preach a sermon!
+During this long period of time Daly was also was affiliated with a priest named Fr.
+Egregyi who held (and still may hold) the laughable position that one may lawfully travel around the world administering sacraments but that it would be a violation of canon law to preach a sermon!
 This is truly an example of book knowledge gone awry.
 In 1998, it finally hit Daly that his position on these matters was gravely wrong and he amended it.

 Daly, lacking wisdom, jumps to the opposite extreme

 But now Daly has gone to the opposite extreme.
-Daly still holds the sedevacantist position, but now he justifies as Catholics some who should be considered heretics.
+Daly still holds the sedevacantist position, but now he justifies as Catholics some people who should be considered heretics.
 This is a false reaction to his former position.
 Daly published an article on heresy which, while making some certainly valid points on the necessity of pertinacity, goes too far and actually endorses evil opinions.
 He writes: